 ORTSCircuitBreaker refers to the circuit breaker script in the engine's Script subfolder.
 For this field, the .cs extension is optional.
-Alternatively, there are several built-in OR circuit breaker implementations:
+"Automatic" and "Manual" load the generic OR circuit breaker implementation, so do not use these names for your own script.